Skip to main content

 9. Give her more food

 Lastly, feed your cat a little more.
 Cats in cold weather need a bit more food, as staying warm requires more calories than keeping cool.
-Try adding in a few nutritious, high-calorie treats or give her a can of wet food to supplement her increased need for calories.
+Try adding in nutritious, high-calorie treats or give her a can of wet food to supplement her increased need for calories.

 A Maine Coon cat reaches his snow-covered paw toward the camera.